Statement on SB 256 becoming law from our Ohio coordinator

 What SB 256 would do

-The maximum sentence allowed for one guilty of one or two killings–reckless homicide, voluntary manslaughter, involuntary manslaughter, murder, or aggravated murder— would be 25 years to life regardless of the aggravating circumstances.
+Under the previous version, the maximum sentence allowed for one guilty of one or two killings–reckless homicide, voluntary manslaughter, involuntary manslaughter, murder, or aggravated murder— would have been 25 or 30 years to life regardless of the aggravating circumstances.
 Page 3.
+With the new amendments, a juvenile who kills two people would be eligible for release after 30 years.
+If they murder one person, they would be able to be paroled after 25 years.

-Under this bill, a 17-year-old one day shy of his 18th birthday could brutally murder two people and attempt to murder several others, but still be eligible for parole after 25 years in prison when he is in his early 40s.
-If he attempts to murder dozens in a mass shooting and injures many but only succeeds in killing two people, we would have to consider releasing him in 25 years.
-If he is a serial rapist and serial killer and brutally rapes, tortures, and murders two people we would have to consider releasing him in 25 years.
+Under this bill, a 17-year-old one day shy of his 18th birthday could brutally murder two people and attempt to murder several others, but still be eligible for parole after 30 years in prison when he is in his 40s.
+If he attempts to murder dozens in a mass shooting and injures many but only succeeds in killing two people, we would have to consider releasing him in 30 years.
+If he is a serial rapist and serial killer and brutally rapes, tortures, and murders two people and rapes, tortures, and attempts to murder many others, we would have to consider releasing him in 30 years.

 Terrorism & terrorist murders